Gahusz/Tic-Tac-Toe/README.md

-This project is a Python-based implementation of the classic Tic Tac Toe game, designed to be played in the console.
-It serves as a foundational exercise in programming and was developed as part of the final project for the CS50P course.
+This project is a Python-based implementation of the classic Tic Tac Toe game (console).
+It was created as final project for the CS50P course.